genemine/CrossIsoFun/README.md

 With this command, you can straightforwardly implement and apply CrossIsoFun.
 It will first train a model and then make predictions on the demo data.
 Specifically, the input for the script includes:
 :
-The output will be text file storing a matrix (m*n) denoting the prediction scores of isoforms, where m is the number of isoforms in testing set, n is the number of predicted functions (GO terms), and the entry (Xij) denotes the predicted probability of the isoform i being annotated to the function j.
-The outpput file is named 'iso_score.txt' and will be in the ./data_demo/output.

 ['./data_demo/train_feature/'](./data_demo/train_feature/) contains feature files for the training dataset, including `iso_expr.txt`, `iso_seqdm.txt`, `iso_gene.txt`, and `train_isoform_list.txt`.
 Specifically:
 - `iso_expr.txt` contains the expression profiles of isoforms in the training set.